nikossakell/nikossakell/README.md

 ## What are you even doing in my page?
-### Anyways, since you are reading this here's some info about me 👋
+### Anyways, since you are reading this here's some info about me...

-I am Atai (aka Nikos Sakellaris).
+I'm Atai (aka Nikos Sakellaris).

-- :books: Bsc Applied Informatics (Computer Science) University of Macedonia
+- 🎓 BSc Applied Informatics
+- ⏳ MSc Software Development & Cloud
-- 🧑‍💻 Junior Frontend Developer
+- 💻 Junior Frontend Developer
 - 📫 Contact me: sakellarnikos@gmail.com

-🥇 Achievements
+⚙️ Projects

 - "Best Software Project" award for the academic year 2022-2023 in Android Development Referred repository: Physio-plus-org